-A 50m buffer zone for badger was assessed to the west of the site, which predominantly consists of hardstanding and buildings.
-To the south is a parcel of amenity grassland.
-The northern and eastern site boundaries are adjacent to a well-used road, limiting potential movement of badgers or other mammals to or from the site in this direction.
+The 50m buffer zone for badger was accessible to the west of the site only.
+The metal fence and railway line prevented a buffer search to the east of the site, and residential gardens prevented access beyond the north and south of the site.
+The northern and southern solid concrete boundaries did not allow movement of badgers or other mammals to or from the site.
 This limitation has been considered within the assessment.